mike-fabian/ibus-typing-booster/content/docs/user/index.md

     * Remove all input methods except the one you want to use
     * Remove all dictionaries
 * Options tab:
+    * Uncheck the option “☐ Word predictions”
-    * Check the option “Enable suggestions by key”
+    * Uncheck the option “☐ Unicode symbols and emoji predictions”
+    * Make the entry for “Emoji trigger characters” empty
     * Check the option “Off the record mode”
 * Key bindings tab:
-    * Remove all keys bound to the command “enable_lookup”
     * Bind the command “commit_and_forward_key” to the key “Left”
 * Appearance tab:
     * Set “Preedit underline” to “None”

-With these settings, no candidate lists will appear, as all key bindings for the “enable_lookup” command have been removed.
+With these settings, no candidate lists will appear because neither words can be predicted nor emoji.
 This behavior matches ibus-m17n, where candidate lists are never shown.

 Additionally, binding the “commit_and_forward_key” command to the “Left” key ensures that the behavior is consistent with ibus-m17n,